-- 2. With smoke routed through the catalyst, go outside and observe the emissions leaving the chimney. - 3.
+- Light stove in accordance with operator's instructions - .
+With smoke routed through the catalysts, go outside and observe the emissions leaving the chimney.

 Engage the bypass mechanism and again observe the emissions leaving the chimney.
 Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode)

-INSPECTING THE CATALYST AND REMOVING/REPLACING THE BAFFLE
+INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE BAFFLE